australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/02-pre-survey-planning.md

   </tr>
   <tr>
     <td>L1</td>
-    <td>Data merged with ancillary information<br>Reconstructed L0 data undergoes correction with ancillary information, either from within the L0 data itself or separately collected ancillary files (e.g., delayed heave and svp).
+    <td><strong>Data merged with ancillary information</strong><br>Reconstructed L0 data undergoes correction with ancillary information, either from within the L0 data itself or separately collected ancillary files (e.g., delayed heave and svp).
 This level may include radiometric and geometric correction and calibration, but not cleaning.
 This level may not exist for all data types and may depend on the software used.</td>
     <td>Processed depthIntegration with ancillary information</td>
     <td colspan="3">N/A: Data proceeds straight to L2</td>
   </tr>
   <tr>
     <td>L2</td>
-    <td>Cleaned and/or derived variables<br>L1 data undergoes cleaning and filtering to create the first ‘usable’ data.</td>
+    <td><strong>Cleaned and/or derived variables</strong><br>L1 data undergoes cleaning and filtering to create the first ‘usable’ data.</td>
     <td>Bathymetry productCleaned &amp; filtered</td>
     <td>Processed to SBET</td>
     <td>Processed to *.txt</td>